 Why is this medication prescribed?

-Naloxone nasal spray is used along with emergency medical treatment to reverse the life-threatening effects of a known or suspected opiate (narcotic) overdose.
+Naloxone nasal spray is used along with emergency medical treatment to reverse the life-threatening effects of a known or suspected opiate (narcotic) overdose in adults and children.
 Naloxone nasal spray is in a class of medications called opiate antagonists.
 It works by blocking the effects of opiates to relieve dangerous symptoms caused by high levels of opiates in the blood.

 How should this medicine be used?